2021 Household Hazardous Waste (HHW) Collection

 - Syringes, hypodermic needles, lancets

 - Smoke detectors

-The HHW Collection staff reserve the right to refuse unidentified materials or unacceptable amount of hazardous waste.
+The HHW Collection staff reserve the right to refuse unidentified materials or an unacceptable amount of hazardous waste.

 Latex Paint Disposal